How do fractures affect me?

 - Increase fibre in your diet with fruit, vegetables, wholegrain bread and breakfast cereals.
 These may cause increased bloating and wind initially but this is temporary and should improve.

-- Aim to drink several glasses per day of water-based drinks.
+- Aim to drink several glasses of water-based drinks per day.
 A good fluid intake is needed to keep motions soft and easier to pass, and becomes even more important when eating foods containing more fibre.

 - If your feet don’t easily touch the floor when sitting on the toilet, use a footstool to rest your feet on so that your knees are bent and are slightly higher than your hips.
 This helps when bearing down.